 For your safety the loader is equipped with a seat belt.
 Before starting the loader adjust and fasten the beat belt (Fig. 2.2B) around you.
-The Thomas Seat and Seat Belt also have integrated safety lock switches whereby the operator must be seated in the seat with the belt securely fastened and seat bar lowered before the loader hydraulics can be operated.
+The seat and seat belt also have integrated safety lock switches whereby the operator must be seated in the seat with the belt securely fastened and seat bar lowered before the loader hydraulics can be operated.